 Again, this industry is very competitive, particularly because it is among the highest paid, with graduate starting salaries averaging around £43,000 (approximately US$54,700).

 If you’re looking to work in investment banking, work experience is a must.
 Completing a summer internship will put you in good stead for earning a place on the top firms’ prestigious graduate schemes.

 Management consultants advise companies on how to implement strategic decisions.
 Your client may be a company, the government, or a public sector organization.

-For this career, you’ll need to be organized, detail orientated and have strong communication skills – which you’ll hopefully learn in your degree.
+For this career, you’ll need to be organized, detail-oriented, and have strong communication skills, which you’ll hopefully learn in your degree.

 Management consultants earn a high graduate starting salary, averaging £32,580 (approximately US$41,410) per year.
 As a result, they can be extremely competitive, so work experience is essential.

 Teaching is known for its high levels of job satisfaction and excellent holiday benefits.
-You can find out more about the different jobs available within teaching and education in our education course guide.
+You can find out more about the different jobs available in teaching and education in our education course guide.